 - Return all complete chains (BFS finds all paths from entry points to the crypto call site)

-The result is an ordered array: [program_entry_point, ..., intermediate, ..., crypto_call_site] — array position [i] calls position [i+1].
+[program_entry_point, ..., intermediate, ..., crypto_call_site] — array position [i] calls position [i+1].

 Attribution output

-Dependency finding file_path values are relative to the dependency root.
+After tracing, each finding gets structured attribution metadata in the interim report, and the detailed reachability slices are emitted by the separate call graph export.
+Dependency finding:file_path values are relative to the dependency root.
 The artifact identity stays in dependency_info, so consumers do not need to parse module@version back out of the path string.

 User code finding: